Memorial StoryNoortje Nelemans

 Our daughter Noortje Nelemans moved into digs in September 2009.
 She had just spent her holidays together with her boyfriend in Crete, Greece, in July.
 They had a wonderful time together.
 In September she continued her Social Studies at the AVANS College at Breda, the Netherlands.
 She was a third-year student and had found a trainee post at a nursery for mentally handicapped children.
 She was responsible for 5 kids.
 The nursery staff was very pleased with our daughter’s contribution.

 She did very well and the kiddies loved her.
 She turned out to be a very talented trainee.
 The right person in the right place, and socially fully aware and involved.
-Her future wish was, to find a suitable job, to buy a house and start a family together with her friend.
-She gradually developed into an independent 21 year old lady.
+Her future wish was to find a suitable job, buy a house, and start a family together with her friend.
+She gradually developed into an independent 21-year-old lady.